bsml320/DeepMS/README.md

   ![DBS](https://github.com/bsml320/DeepMS/tree/master/R_script_plot/DBS_signatures.pdf)
   ![Indel](https://github.com/bsml320/DeepMS/tree/master/R_script_plot/Indel_signatures.pdf)
 ## 2.4 Mutational signatures plot
 We provide the final results in our manuscript and R codes (in folder R_script_plot) to repeat the figures in our original manuscript.
 These R scripts (SBS1536, DBS and Indel) rely on some necessary package, such as RColorBrewer.
-Please install before use.
 Please remember cite our manuscript (Pei G, 2020) even you used the R codes for mutational signature plot.

 ## Citation